 Cxemcast 045 – El

-How did the last edition of Present Perfect festival go and what are your plans for the future?
+How was the last edition of Present Perfect festival and what are your future plans?

 Everything went well: we made a step forward, both in terms of attendance and content.
-Moreover, the absolute achievement was the presence of Boiler Room at the festival within a separate stage.
-As for the art component, Street Art Museum along with dozens of artists from around the world presented their graphic works and installations concentrated around global issues related to migration.
-In the future, we plan to hold a series of showcases in Moscow and Finland, as well as several large projects in our native St. Petersburg.
-Moreover, our label is releasing a new album of a local artist Kuzma Palkin in November and a compilation planned to be released next year.
+Moreover, the paramount achievement was the presence of Boiler Room at a dedicated festival stage.
+Speaking of art component, Street Art Museum along with a dozen of artists from around the world presented graphical works and installations concerning global issues related to migration.
+In the future, we plan to hold a series of showcases in Moscow and Finland, as well as several large projects in St. Petersburg, our home city.
+Moreover, our label is releasing a new album of a local artist Kuzma Palkin in November.
+We also work on a compilation, which is to be released next year.

-What did they most like in St. Petersburg?
+What did the Boiler Room team like the most in St. Petersburg?

-Michail Stangl, the curator of Boiler Room, has been following what happens here; he is very interested in the local scene and such St. Petersburg producers as Flaty and Nocow have been in his field of view for a long time.
-As for Russian scene in general, the guys from Boiler Room have got many favorites.
-Speaking of reviews, Michail’s quote about the festival is to the point: "One thing they do not talk much about: young people are alright here”.
+Michail Stangl, curator of Boiler Room, has been following St. Petersburg’s scene for a long time, keeping produces such as Flaty and Nocow in sight.
+The guys from Boiler Room have got a lot of favorites as well.
+Speaking of reviews, we can quote Michail here: “One thing they do not talk much about is that young people are alright here”.

-Yes, we have plans to repeat the collaboration, as it was a good experience.
+Yes, we have plans to repeat it.
+It was a good experience.

-Has Petersburg’s night life changed since the appearance of Roots United?
+Has St. Petersburg’s nightlife changed since the appearance of Roots United?

 Oh yes, it did.
-We started with a club for 200 people, where a small crowd barely gathered for a great artist from Detroit.
-With the advent of crisis, the city flourished in terms of club culture: we have been witnessing the renaissance of club culture in almost all major cities during the past three years.
-Last year we organized two big events in the regions (Yekaterinburg and Nizhniy Novgorod), also combining different facets of contemporary art: music, art, technology and urbanism.
-It was quite a huge success in both cities, there is a demand for such projects.
+We started in a club for 200 people, where great artist from Detroit would barely gather a small crowd.
+But then financial crisis happened, and St. Petersburg flourished in terms of club culture.
+During the past three years, we have been witnessing a renaissance of club culture in almost all major cities, though.
+Last year we’ve organized two big events in the regions (Yekaterinburg and Nizhniy Novgorod).
+Those events combined different facets of contemporary art: music, art, technology, and urbanism.
+It was quite a success in both cities, there is demand for this kind of projects.

 Renaissance during the crisis?

-Why did Roots United decide to organize events in other cities and what is their main idea?
+Why did Roots United decide to organize events in other cities?
+What’s the big idea?

-The idea is to unite key creative forces of the city and make them work together in the field of music, art, urbanism and technologies.
+The idea is to unite prominent creative forces of a city and make them work together in the field of music, art, urbanism, and technology.

-Because this is a stereotype and, like any other stereotype, it lives for a long time.
-Of course, there are some difficulties with bureaucracy and even some governmental restrictions; however, it is real with careful preparation.
+That’s a stereotype and, like any other stereotype, it can live for a long time.
+Of course, there are some difficulties with bureaucracy and even some governmental restrictions.
+However, you can hold festivals and parties if you prepare carefully.

-St. Petersburg has rather long and colorful rock history.
-How is that reflected in the dance culture?
+St. Petersburg has a long and patchy rock history.
+Is it somehow reflected in modern dance culture?

-New releases don’t come out often on the label, why?
+New releases don’t come out on your label often.
+Why so?

-We launched it only last year.
-We need a bit more time in order to put everything on the rails.
-Of course, we highlight the development of our local scene, carefully trying to select the material that will fit our concept, but not tumble in one direction or another.
-We are always balancing on the brink of musical styles: it can’t be exclusively house, techno or bass music – it has to be eclectic in one track, so we are not always able to quickly find the material that suits us.
-However, the situation with the releases frequency is moving forward.
-We are getting up on the right way.
+We launched it only last year, so we need a bit more time to put everything on the rails.
+Of course, we strive to highlight the development of our local scene, carefully selecting the material that will fit our concept, so that we don’t tumble into a too specific direction.
+We are always balancing on the brink of musical styles: it shouldn’t be exclusively house, techno, or bass music.
+Every track has to be eclectic.
+Therefore, it can be difficult for us to find the material that suits us.
+However, the situation with release frequency is moving forward.
+We are going in the right direction.

-Which music do you pay more attention to now?
+Which kind of music do you pay attention to right now?

-I like everything that is happening with house music and techno, all these mutations with breakbeat and jungle in house and EBM, jackbeat, industrial accents in techno, I also adore electro.
-Overall, I fancy the broken rhythm.
-As of the choice of music for a mix, I pay tribute to eclecticism: I think it's the right way for such things.
+I like everything that is happening in house and techno music.
+All these mutations with breakbeat and jungle in house and EBM; jackbeat and industrial accents in techno.
+I also adore electro.
+Overall, I fancy broken rhythm.
+Speaking of choosing music for a mix, I pay tribute to eclecticism — it's the right way to do this kind of stuff.

 Do you make your own music?

-Yes, I try to find some time for this process as well.
+Yes, I try my best to allocate some time to making music.
 Hopefully, you gonna see the results soon.